I-am-PUID-0/DUMB_docs/docs/features/usage.md

 # Usage

-## 🚀 Running DMB
+## 🚀 Running DUMB
-DMB automatically starts the services defined in `dmb_config.json` in the proper order.
-Each service can also be managed independently using the [DMB Frontend](../services/dmb-frontend.md/) or by directly modifying the configuration.
+DUMB automatically starts the services defined in `dumb_config.json` in the proper order.
+Each service can also be managed independently using the [DUMB Frontend](../services/dumb-frontend.md/) or by directly modifying the configuration.
 !!! important "Important: Configure API Key Before Startup"
-    DMB is preset to start all services on the first startup.
+    DUMB is preset to start all services on the first startup.
     As such, please ensure `ZURG_INSTANCES_REALDEBRID_API_KEY` is configured with your RealDebrid API Key in the compose **before starting the container**.

 ### 🔄 Automatic Service Start
 All services with `"enabled": true` in the config will be started on container launch.
 These typically include:

-- DMB API
+- DUMB API
-- DMB Frontend
+- DUMB Frontend
 - PostgreSQL
 - pgAdmin 4
 - rclone